Nuveen Asset Management LLC Buys 61,999 Shares of Accolade, Inc. (NASDAQ:ACCD)

-Nuveen Asset Management LLC boosted its stake in Accolade, Inc. (NASDAQ:ACCD) by 124.2% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 111,912 shares of the company’s stock after acquiring an additional 61,999 shares during the quarter.
-Nuveen Asset Management LLC owned 0.19% of Accolade worth $5,077,000 as of its most recent SEC filing.
+Nuveen Asset Management LLC increased its stake in shares of Accolade, Inc. (NASDAQ:ACCD) by 124.2% in the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 111,912 shares of the company’s stock after buying an additional 61,999 shares during the period.
+Nuveen Asset Management LLC owned 0.19% of Accolade worth $5,077,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds also recently bought and sold shares of the stock.
-ARK Investment Management LLC lifted its position in Accolade by 124.1% in the 1st quarter.
-ARK Investment Management LLC now owns 5,306,902 shares of the company’s stock valued at $240,774,000 after acquiring an additional 2,938,598 shares in the last quarter.
-BlackRock Inc. increased its stake in Accolade by 58.7% in the 1st quarter.
-BlackRock Inc. now owns 1,924,158 shares of the company’s stock valued at $87,297,000 after buying an additional 711,660 shares during the last quarter.
-Gilder Gagnon Howe & Co.
-LLC increased its stake in Accolade by 18.1% in the 1st quarter.
-Gilder Gagnon Howe & Co.
-LLC now owns 1,897,161 shares of the company’s stock valued at $86,074,000 after buying an additional 290,660 shares during the last quarter.
-Bellevue Group AG increased its stake in Accolade by 305.2% in the 1st quarter.
-Bellevue Group AG now owns 1,561,121 shares of the company’s stock valued at $70,828,000 after buying an additional 1,175,813 shares during the last quarter.
-Finally, Brown Advisory Inc. increased its stake in Accolade by 2.7% in the 1st quarter.
-Brown Advisory Inc. now owns 1,218,223 shares of the company’s stock valued at $55,270,000 after buying an additional 31,518 shares during the last quarter.
-71.69% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds also recently made changes to their positions in ACCD.
+First Bank & Trust bought a new stake in shares of Accolade during the 1st quarter worth about $26,000.
+Capital Advisors Ltd. LLC bought a new stake in Accolade in the 1st quarter valued at about $54,000.
+Lazard Asset Management LLC boosted its holdings in Accolade by 48.0% in the 1st quarter.
+Lazard Asset Management LLC now owns 1,803 shares of the company’s stock valued at $81,000 after purchasing an additional 585 shares during the period.
+Whittier Trust Co. bought a new stake in Accolade in the 1st quarter valued at about $82,000.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank bought a new stake in Accolade in the 1st quarter valued at about $85,000.
+71.69% of the stock is owned by institutional investors and hedge funds.

-Several equities research analysts have issued reports on the stock.
-Needham & Company LLC lifted their price target on shares of Accolade from $59.00 to $68.00 and gave the company a “buy” rating in a research note on Friday, July 9th.
-Credit Suisse Group lifted their price target on shares of Accolade from $59.00 to $70.00 and gave the company an “outperform” rating in a research note on Wednesday, July 7th.
-SVB Leerink began coverage on shares of Accolade in a research note on Sunday, July 11th.
-They issued a “buy” rating and a $58.00 price target on the stock.
-Stifel Nicolaus boosted their price objective on shares of Accolade from $54.00 to $64.00 and gave the stock a “buy” rating in a research note on Friday, July 9th.
-Finally, Morgan Stanley boosted their price objective on shares of Accolade from $60.00 to $68.00 and gave the stock an “overweight” rating in a research note on Friday, July 2nd.
-Two analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus price target of $59.58.
+A number of analysts have issued reports on ACCD shares.
+Needham & Company LLC boosted their price objective on shares of Accolade from $59.00 to $68.00 and gave the company a “buy” rating in a report on Friday, July 9th.
+Robert W. Baird boosted their price objective on shares of Accolade from $54.00 to $58.00 and gave the company a “neutral” rating in a report on Tuesday, July 13th.
+Credit Suisse Group upped their price target on shares of Accolade from $59.00 to $70.00 and gave the stock an “outperform” rating in a report on Wednesday, July 7th.
+Stifel Nicolaus upped their price target on shares of Accolade from $54.00 to $64.00 and gave the stock a “buy” rating in a report on Friday, July 9th.
+Finally, Zacks Investment Research raised shares of Accolade from a “strong sell” rating to a “hold” rating in a report on Friday, May 7th.
+Two research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average price target of $59.58.

 Accolade, Inc develops and provides technology-enabled solutions that help people to understand, navigate, and utilize the healthcare system and their workplace benefits in the United States.
 The company offers a platform with cloud-based technology and multimodal support from a team of health assistants and clinicians, including nurses, physician medical directors, and behavioral health specialists.